Actindo-AG/Documentation/Core1Platform/UsingCore1/05_ManageDashboard.md

 ### Change the viewport

-Change the viewport to adjust the view of the dashboard to the currently used device.
+Change the viewport to optimize the view of the dashboard for a specific device, for example, mobile, desktop or tablet.
 The viewport is saved for a single dashboard, so you can create dashboards with different viewports.

 #### Prerequisites